 A Library Catalog or OPAC (Online Public Access Catalog) is just another database.
 But it is a specific database that identifies and helps provide access to the collected materials of a particular library.
 In the case of Sawyer Library's OPAC, sometimes called "Archer" (in honor of the University's founder), the database actually identifies materials not only at Sawyer Library, but also at the other Suffolk University Libraries.
-Materials can be identified that are found at Sawyer Library, the Law Library, the University Archives, the NESAD Library, our Madrid Campus, Suffolk materials at Dean and Cape Cod Community Colleges, and even materials at some departmental collections throughout the University.
+Materials can be identified that are found at Sawyer Library, the Law Library, the University Archives, our Madrid Campus, and even materials at some departmental collections throughout the University.

 This guide will provide a few tips on using the catalog effectively.
 And it will also provide a short introduction to the Library of Congress (LC)Classification System.
 The LC system is almost universally used in U.S. academic libraries.
 But it may be unfamiliar to international students or those used to smaller public and high school libraries that still utilize the "Dewey Decimal" (all number) classification system.